Stirling-Tools/Stirling-Tools.github.io/docs/Migration/Breaking-Changes.md

 **Learn more:** [UI Customisation](../Configuration/UI%20Customisation.md)

-#### Option 2: Edit Static Files in Docker
+#### Option 2: Static File Overrides (Same Concept as V1, Different Paths)

-For customizations beyond built-in settings, you can mount and edit static files:

-**Steps:**
-1. Mount the `/customFiles/static/` directory in Docker
+**✅ Still supported in V2!** The static file override system works the same way conceptually - place files in `customFiles/static/` to override defaults.

+**How it works:**
+1. V2 checks `customFiles/static/` **first** for any requested file
-2. Add your custom static files (images, favicons, etc.)
+2. If not found, falls back to the bundled static files
-3. Reference them in your HTML/settings
-4. Restart container to apply changes
+3. This lets you override logos, CSS, HTML, JavaScript, or any other static asset

 **Example Docker compose:**
 ```yaml